 The Peloponnese - Peloponesus - Πελοπόνησος and with it the Argolida - was once linked to Attica by the Isthmus of Corinth and now breached by the Corinth Canal and is a vast and mountainous peninsula that was known in the Middle Ages as Morea.
-These two landmasses enclose the Saronic Gulf , which is by far the most famous sailing and charter area in Greece due to its proximity to Athens .
-A second excellent yachting area is the Argolic Gulf (see map below).
+These two landmasses enclose the Saronic Gulf , which is by far the most famous sailing and charter area in Greece Athens Argolic Gulf

 The